Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 - To build the Blazor project you need to be using the latest preview version of Visual Studio 2019.
 This can be found at [https://visualstudio.microsoft.com/vs/preview/](https://visualstudio.microsoft.com/vs/preview/).
 The Community Edition is sufficient.
 During the installation you must include the "ASP.NET and web development" Workload using Visual Studio Installer.:
   <img src="../images/vs-config.png" alt="Visual Studio Workloads"></img>
-- Material.Blazor uses SASS for styling and uses Material Components Web SASS mixins.
-You will also need to install "Docker".
-Docker for Windows can be found at [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/).
-Docker for Mac can be found at [https://docs.docker.com/docker-for-mac/install/](https://docs.docker.com/docker-for-mac/install/).
-Docker will be responsible for using npm to build and minify resources from within Docker virtual images.
-Note that npm packages are  *voluminous* and running the build will download over 160MB of data in the Docker directory.
+- Material.Blazor uses SASS for styling and uses Material Components Web SASS mixins, and additionally TypeScript with the Material Components Web's TypeScript.
+This is the reason you need to select "Node.js development" in the previous step.
 - There are some Visual Studio extensions that you need or may want:
   - We like Markdown Editor, which will help you improve this page.
     <img src="../images/vs-extensions.png" alt="Visual Studio Extensions"></img>